Zephyr-Zen/Cybersecurity-Journey/glossary.md

 ## G

 ## H
+- **Human Security:** Protecting data against threats caused by human behaviour - such as leaking data or poor password practices.
 ## I
 - **ICMP (Internet Control Message Protocol):** A network layer protocol used by network devices to communicate errors and operational information.
 Used with tools such as ping and traceroute.
 - **IP (Internet Protocol) Address:** A set of numbers that represent a devices location on a network.